 If time allows, we will discuss summarization and question answering.

 Quizzes: First five minutes of every class.
-Top 20 quizzes count towards your grade.
+Top 20 quizzes count towards your grade, each 1.5%.
 Each quiz on the material from the slides of the previous lecture.
 Attendance in class is required to complete a quiz.
 Connecting remotely to complete a quiz is not allowed.
 Quiz time is just like an exam: no copying, no talking, and no browsing the web.
 Quiz may be taken on laptops or mobile devices.

 Late policy: 10% off for every 12 hours (e.g., 25 hours delay grade starts at 70).
 No late submission is allowed for the final exam.

 Laptop and device policy: Except for quiz taking, not electronic devices are allowed in class.